lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 ```

 Since the geometry for each letter did not have surface normals, we
 add them here.
-We use vtkPolyDataNormals .
+We use vtkPolyDataNormals.
 Then we complete this
 portion of the pipeline by creating a mapper and an actor.

 ``` c++